-Student Name: 2020-2021 Grade:
+Student Name: 2023-2024 Grade:

-List all planned 2020-2021 Extracurricular Activities:
+List all planned 2023-2

-My son/daughter will NOT participate in any extracurricular activities for 2020-2021.
+☐ My son/daugh tracurricular activities for 2023-2024.

-arent/Guardian Name: Work Phone:
+Parent/Guardian Name: Work Phone:

 Cell Phone: Home Phone:

-arent/Guardian Name: Work Phone:
+Parent/Guardian Name: Work Phone:

 Cell Phone: Home Phone:

-If your son/daughter takes medication on a regular basis, please list that information and the prescribing physician.
-Depending on the medication and usage, the physician may be contacted.
-If the student begins taking another medication after this form is completed, the school is to be contacted in writing.
+physician.
+Depending of taking another medical on the medication and usage, the string after this form is completed please list that information and the prescribing physician may be contacted.
+If the student begins the school is to be contacted in writing.

-Drug: Dosage:

-Prescribing Physician: Phone:

-Drug: Dosage:

-Prescribing Physician: Phone:
+:

+Dosage

-□ My son/daughter does not take an y medication on a regular basis
+ter does not take any medication

 Student Signature: Date:

-Parent/Guardian Signature: Date:
+Parent/Guardian Signa ature: Date:

-4001 FM 744, Corsicana, Texas 75110 Voice: (430) 775-6454 / Fax: (903) 872-1522 Corsicana ISD (CISD) does not discriminate on the basis of race, color, religion, national origin, gender, or disability in providing education services, activities, and programs, including vocational programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+4001 FM 744, Corsicana, Texas 75110 Voice: (430) 775-6454 / Fax: (903) 872-1522

+Corsicana ISD (CISD) does not discriminate on the basis of race, color, religion, national origin, gender, or disability in providing education services, activities, and programs, including vocational programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.